 Being fired (and how I was treated in that moment) drastically affected how I perceived myself as an employee and as a person.
 I questioned my worth as a human being.
 And of course I did — my entire life, I was taught to be critical of who a woman should be, how she should act, what she should look like, and how her worth should be determined.
 I’m not alone in this either.
 New research suggests that gender stereotypes hold women back in the workplace and can lead women to question their abilities.

 It’s been a long journey to truly understanding my value and being able to hold my own in the male-dominated tech space.
-And I’m sorry to say that getting fired hasn’t been my only negative experience as a woman working in tech.
+And I’m sorry to say that getting fired hasn’t been my only negative experience as a woman in the tech industry.
 Yet along the way I’ve learned many incredibly valuable lessons and become so much more confident in my worth and abilities.
-Here are a few personal takeaways that have been particularly impactful as I’ve encountered adversity as a woman in the tech industry.
+Here are a few personal takeaways that have been particularly impactful as I’ve encountered adversity as a woman working within the tech industry.

 1. Your voice is valuable — and not just because you’re one of the only women in the room